dudapiotr/ZfTable/README.md

 Introduction
 ------------
-Flexible table generator with decorating headers, rows and cells.
-Use own engine to communication by ajax (Pagination, QuickSearch, Sorting and Items per page), but simply can be integrated with dataTables as well.
+Flexible table generator with headers decorating , rows and cells.
+It Uses own engine to communication by ajax (Pagination, QuickSearch, Sorting and Items per page), but  simply can be integrated with dataTables as well.

 Requirements